dstiliadis/tutorial/Instructions.md

 Apply this service ..
 All reviews will be routed to v1.
 If you reload the product page you will notice that there are no ratings (ie stars) in the page.

-We will now apply a different routing rule that will allow only a specific user to access the reviews version 2.
+We will now apply different routing rule that will allow only a specific user to access the reviews version 2.
 This is an easy demo, but note that it is completely insecure.
 It works, because the applications are populating the end-user header in their traffic to other applications.
 This is not